Essays – Dialogue

 D. AVOID “TALKING HEADS” (two character ping-pong dialogue).

-Although frequently necessary, dialogue limited to two characters can quickly become deadly boring (and even when talking to self in internal monologue).
-Conflict is essential, as in a every dialogue passage, to maintain the necessary energy for the dialogue segment.
-Creating in dialogue takes practice.
+Although frequently necessary, dialogue limited to two characters can quickly become dreadfully boring (and even when talking to self in internal monologue).
+Conflict is essential, as in every dialogue passage, to maintain the necessary energy for the dialogue segment.
+Creating dialogue takes practice.